 In recent years, the United States' involvement in Vietnam has been studied more closely, and we've learned that a small number of Americans were killed in Vietnam in the late 1950s.
 Today Davis is no longer considered the very first American killed there.
 But he is no less a hero; and the people of Overton County will always consider him the first.

 To learn more about the Vietnam War Memorial in Washington, D.C., click here.

 Overton County is also the site of a delightful Mennonite community called Muddy Pond.
 It's worth going out of the way to see.
 And if you would like to buy some molasses and sweet sorghum, this is the place!

 Here is something else you probably didn't know about Overton County: It is one of Tennessee's top counties when it comes to oil and natural gas production (other top counties including Fentress, Pickett and others on the Cumberland Plateau).

-Here's the Overton County Courthouse.
+Here's the Overton County Courthouse in Livingston.